-India acted quickly to block its international borders and impose an emergency curfew, which WHO applauded as "strong and timely".(7) The Government of India (GOI) announced a nation-wide lockdown beginning March 25, 2020 which then was extended until May 3, 2020.(8) The cost of a nation-wide lockdown to contain the infection was high, as measured by rising unemployment, possible financial crisis, major government shortfalls, stress on banks and corporations, alienation of the citizens, psychological issues, abuse and exploitation, fatalities, desolate funerals, and rising political conflicts in and between nations.(10) Protecting oneself and others from a highly infectious disease like COVID-19 is dependent on following the suggested protocols.(11) Using an infectious illness paradigm, resisting the infection entails recognising the infected persons and making them non-infectious transfer of the disease to others can be prevented, hence breaking the chain of infection.(12)
+India acted quickly to block its international borders and impose an emergency curfew, which WHO applauded as "strong and timely."
+The Government of India (GOI) announced a nationwide lockdown beginning March 25, 2020, which wwas then extended until May 3, 2020.
+(8) The cost of a nationwide lockdown to contain the infection was high, as measured by rising unemployment, possible financial crisis, significant government shortfalls, stress on banks and corporations, alienation of the citizens, psychological issues, abuse and exploitation, fatalities, desolate funerals, and rising political conflicts in and between nations.
+(10) Protecting oneself and others from a highly infectious disease like COVID-19 is dependent on following the suggested protocols.
+(11) Using an infectious illness paradigm, resisting the infection entails recognizing the infected persons and making them the non-infectious transfer of the disease to others can be prevented, hence breaking the chain of infection.
+(12)